Frequently Asked Questions

 What is the shelf life of essential oils?

-How should essential oils be stored?
+How to store essential oils properly?

 Essential oils can be used for massage or hot/cold compresses for relaxation and therapeutic purposes.